-Other library facilities and services including printing, copying, faxing, bus pass, kitchen caddy liners and energy monitors.
+Other library facilities and services including printing, copying, faxing, bus pass, kitchen caddy liners and meeting rooms.

 Your local library offers a wide range of stock and services: